-MIDDLE/HIGH SCHOOL PARENTS
+ELEMENTARY SCHOOL PARENTS

 We believe that effective communication between school and home is extremely important for your child's success in school.
 Shared cooperation and high expectations between home and school will ensure that each student reaches their fullest potential during each school year.
-Please become involved in Hodgeman County Middle/High School!
 We welcome you to visit our school and take an active role in the education of your child.